April 25, 2024

 “We’re going to a party, and you’re the guest of honor,” they replied, their voices now hollow.

-Feeling a growing sense of unease, I hesitated.
-“Wait, I need to know where we’re going before I go any further,” I said, my voice trembling slightly.
+Feeling uneasy, I hesitated.
+“Wait, I need to know where we’re going before I go any further,” I said, trembling slightly.

-“Don’t be a baby; we love you,” they chuckled, their tones now unmistakably menacing.
+“Don’t be a baby; we love you,” they chuckled.

-At that moment, my instincts screamed that something was deeply wrong.
+At that moment, my instincts screamed that something was wrong.
 I took a step back towards the barbed wire fence.
-“I think I should head back to my car,” I said, trying to keep my voice steady.
+“I think I should head back to my car,” I said, trying to look calm.

 In an instant, the familiar features of my three college friends contorted, their bodies stretching and twisting.
 Their once recognizable forms dissipated into tall, dark, swirling shadows that hovered just above the ground.
-The air around us grew hot and heavy, pressing against my skin.
+The air around us grew hot, pressing against my skin.

 One of the shadows moved closer, its form becoming more defined yet no less terrifying.
 It appeared almost human but elongated and distorted, like a reflection in a funhouse mirror.
 The voice that emerged from it was unexpectedly smooth, chillingly serene against its ghastly appearance.
 “This isn’t a request,” it said.